mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ####Reversal Learning

 Method:
 The day after mice finished training on response learning, they received 80 trials of reversal training.
 This means that the turn the mice had just learned to make for reward was now incorrect, rather the mice had to make the opposite turn to receive reward.
+Number of previously correct choices made were recorded as errors and error type was evaluated as perseverative or regressive based on the work of Aggleton and Ragozzino.

 ##Motor Function